ddaskan/Data-Analyst-Nanodegree/P6-Data_Visualization/README.md

 After received feedback, I did some changes on my design.

-* I combined last 3 graphs and add buttons to switch delay types.
-I fixed the legend problem in the first graph.
+* To use the charts effectively by using interactive buttons, I combined last 3 graphs and add buttons to switch delay types.
+For better visualization, I fixed the legend problem in the first graph.
-* I made y axis titles clear to understand and changed values integer to float with 1 decimal.
+* To provide better understanding to the readers, I made y axis titles clarify and changed values integer to float with 1 decimal.
-* I turned bubbles into a line in the first chart.
+* Since days are a type of time series, I turned bubbles into a line in the first chart.
-* I added main titles for graphs and arranged margins.
-I removed y axis titles since labels are clear enough to explain themselves.
+* For clearer visualization, I added main titles for graphs and arranged margins.
+For plain visualization, I removed y axis titles since labels are clear enough to explain themselves.
+* In order to make it easier to see, I made the line in the first graph thicker.
+* To provide more divergent colour scheme, I customized the day colours by using COLORBREWER.

-So the final design can be seen [here](http://bl.ocks.org/ddaskan/raw/054ec94f25b30cc6ececdcf0a06d7480/).
+So the final design can be seen [here](http://bl.ocks.org/ddaskan/raw/a335718f7ec90f51d05dfa5785c2e21e/).

 # Feedback
 1. There are too much graphs, you can combine last 3.
 And you can make the year legend better by centering years in blue areas in the first graph.